Polycarbonate (PC) Plastic: From Transparency to Impact Resistance

 Polycarbonates Injection Molding

 Injection molding is the predominant method for producing polycarbonates and their blends.
 Due to its high viscosity, polycarbonate is typically processed at elevated temperatures to lower its viscosity.
-During the process, the molten polymer is injected into a mold under high pressure.
+The molten polymer is injected into a mold under high pressure during the process.
 As the mold cools, it imparts the desired shape and properties to the polymer.
 This technique is commonly used for manufacturing polycarbonate bottles and plates.
-Given polycarbonate’s poor flow characteristics, it is important to avoid excessively thin wall sections.
+Given polycarbonate’s poor flow characteristics, it is essential to avoid skinny wall sections.

 Typical Settings for Injection Molding Various Polycarbonate Resins